jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 ### Ansible

-There are many configuration management tools out there right now, popular among them entries such as Ansible, Chef, Puppet, and SaltStack.
-Since I have not dabbled with configuration management before, I decided to use Ansible since it is quite easy to set up and has a large following.
+There are many configuration management tools out there right now, including popular entries such as Ansible, Chef, Puppet, and SaltStack.
+Since I have not dabbled with configuration management before, I decided to use Ansible because it is quite easy to set up and has a large following.

 {% include image.html path="ansible-logo-wide.png"
 path-detail="ansible-logo-wide.png" alt="Chalk intro" %}

-Ansible uses the "push" model of configuring management, meaning that a central server pushes configuration settings to various clients.
-It is also agentless, which means that Ansible code runs on the server only, not on the clients.
+Ansible uses the "push" model of configuration management, meaning that a central server pushes configuration settings to various clients.
+It is also agentless, in that Ansible code runs on the server only, not on the clients.
 The server sends all necessary commands over the network.
 This is convenient since client machines simply need a network connection to start being configured.